 Please contact me for the password, or to view video in full

 Queen of the Carabao confronts the idea of homecoming and cultural memory.
 It takes the aesthetics of slow motion as a tool to explore absence, trauma and racial melancholia.
-The text that runs throughout the video is reflective of this moment in time that Garcia experienced, which welcomed interrogations and reflections of cultural displacement and ambiguity as a diasporic entity.
+The text present throughout the video mythologises a return to the motherland - a moment in time that Garcia experienced, which prompted reflections of cultural displacement and ambiguity, as a diasporic entity.

-This video work was filmed in Garcia’s father’s ancestral lands, in Pampanga (Philippines) and takes inspiration from Lav Diaz, a Filipino filmmaker and key member of the slow cinema movement, as well as karaoke culture, an extremely popular pastime in the Philippines.
+This video work was filmed in Garcia’s father’s ancestral lands, in Pampanga (Philippines) and takes inspiration from Lav Diaz, a Filipino filmmaker and key member of the slow cinema movement.
+It also references karaoke culture, an extremely popular (and at times, violent) pastime in the Philippines.

 Garcia collaborated with musician Joshua Icban, who created a soundscape using field recordings from his parents’ home in Pampanga, as well as a Kapampangan pop song.